Illumina dye sequencing: Overview

 This works in three basic steps: amplify, sequence, and analyze.
 The process begins with purified DNA.
 The DNA is fragmented and adapters are added that contain segments that act as reference points during amplification, sequencing, and analysis.
 The modified DNA is loaded onto a flow cell where amplification and sequencing will take place.
 The flow cell contains nanowells that space out fragments and help with overcrowding.
 Each nanowell contains oligonucleotides that provide an anchoring point for the adapters to attach.
 Once the fragments have attached, a phase called cluster generation begins.
 This step makes about a thousand copies of each fragment of DNA and is done by bridge amplification PCR.
 Next, primers and modified nucleotides are washed onto the chip.
 These nucleotides have a reversible fluorescent blocker so the DNA polymerase can only add one nucleotide at a time onto the DNA fragment.
 After each round of synthesis, a camera takes a picture of the chip.
 A computer determines what base was added by the wavelength of the fluorescent tag and records it for every spot on the chip.
 After each round, non-incorporated molecules are washed away.
-A chemical deblocking step is then used to remove the 3’ fluorescent terminal blocking group.
+A chemical deblocking step is then used to remove the 3' fluorescent terminal blocking group.
 The process continues until the full DNA molecule is sequenced.
 With this technology, thousands of places throughout the genome are sequenced at once via massive parallel sequencing.

 Procedure

 Genomic Library

-After the DNA is purified a DNA library, genomic library, needs to be generated.
-There are two ways a genomic library can be created, sonification and tagmentation.
-With tagmentation, transposases randomly cuts the DNA into sizes between 50 to 500 bp fragments and adds adaptors simultaneously.
-A genetic library can also be generated by using sonification to fragment genomic DNA.
-Sonification fragments DNA into similar sizes using ultrasonic sound waves.
-Right and left adapters will need to be attached by T7 DNA Polymerase and T4 DNA ligase after sonification.
+After the DNA is purified from a genomic sample or cDNA is generated, it needs to be converted into library of fragments, genomic library, that can then be sequenced on the instrument.
+This typically involves two key steps: DNA fragmentation, and end repair & adapter ligation.
+There are two ways a genomic library can be fragmented: sonication and tagmentation.
+With tagmentation, modified transposases randomly cut the DNA into sizes between 50 and 500 bp fragments and add adaptors simultaneously.
+A genetic library can also be generated by using sonication to fragment genomic DNA into similar sizes using ultrasonic sound waves.
+Specialized adapters are then ligated to the right and left ends of the fragments using T7 DNA Polymerase and T4 DNA ligase.
 Strands that fail to have adapters ligated are washed away.